rhelmstedter/pybites-work/datetime-and-pytest/datetime-and-pytest.md

 Instead, for two days, I was sent on a debugging quest.<br />
 </p>

 I teach [middle school students](https://www.pybitespodcast.com/1501156/10519921-067-how-data-prepares-students-for-the-future) how to code in python.
-Given it is the start of our second semester together, I reckoned it was time to talk about the `datetime` module.
+I reckoned it was time to talk about the `datetime` module.
 Students generally love projects that they can connect back to themselves.
-So I thought a great way to introduce `datetime` was to have it calculate how many days the user has been alive, what day of the week they were born, and, of course, calculate their age.
+So I thought a great way to introduce `datetime` was to have python calculate how many days the user has been alive, what day of the week they were born, and, of course, calculate their age.

 As our script grew in complexity, I figured it was time to start testing.
 We has begun looking at pytest on our last project.
 I thought to myself, &ldquo;how hard could it be?&rdquo; Refactor into a couple of functions, run a couple tests, and have students submit a nice little project!
 Famous last words&#x2026;

 It&rsquo;s all fun an games until you have room full of people watching you code live.
+Oh yeah, and I&rsquo;m supposed to the be expert in the room who is responsible for their education.
+Is it hot in here, or is it just me?

-<a id="org0f0f660"></a>
+<a id="orgcab8ab2"></a>

 # The Original Script